composer/composer/doc/articles/handling-private-packages-with-satis.md

 > **Tip:** See [ssl context options](http://www.php.net/manual/en/context.ssl.php) for more information.

-### Authentification
+### Authentication

-When your private repositories are password protected, you can store the authentification details permanently.
+When your private repositories are password protected, you can store the authentication details permanently.
 The first time Composer needs to authenticate against some domain it will prompt you for a username/password and then you will be asked whether you want to store it.